-They just go on digging: the Donovans' campaign has caused Shell expense and embarrassment at its operations in Russia, which include the Sakhalin gas project and drilling in the Sea of Okhotsk published a plan by new chief executive Peter Voser to slash thousands of jobs before the company was ready to make an announcement.
+A few weeks ago, for example, it published a plan by new chief executive Peter Voser to slash thousands of jobs before the company was ready to make an announcement.
 In 2005, when the Kremlin was building a case against Shell over the Sakhalin gas project, the Donovans provided confidential documents regarding alleged environmental infractions directly to Oleg Mitvol, the minister who led the case.
-Shell was ultimately forced to sell a stake to the Russians, leading to billions in lost revenue.
+Shell was ultimately forced to sell a stake to the Russians, leading to biliions in lost revenue.
 Mitvol publicly acknowledged the help provided by the Donovans in building his case.